sowmyadsl/Automatic-Plant-Monitoring-Station/README.md

 ![landing-page](https://github.com/sowmyadsl/Automatic-Plant-Monitoring-Station/blob/master/Photos/Landing-page.png)

 ## Challenges
+Sue Robbins

- - provided moisture sensor isn't suitable for measuring soil moisture, so we simulated this using a adafruit feed
+ - Provided humidity sensor isn't suitable for measuring soil moisture, so we simulated this using a adafruit feed
- - tactile button doesn't attach well to the board
+ - Tactile button doesn't attach well to the board
+ - Had trouble getting RGB LED to work

 ## Future Directions
+Olivia Cole

  - Implement custom dashboard based on our prototype for better user experience
  - Use a soil-specific moisture sensor to replace simulated sensor
  - Integrate a temperature monitor
- - include email or phone notifications
+ - Include email or push notifications when plant needs attention
+ - More physical outputs to indicate plant health (LED diplay, servo-based flag)
+ - Multi-plant monitoring

+## Notes
+\* dashboard feeds aren't displayed in public version of the dashboard